anubhav-narayan/mxsm/README.md

 # MX Assembler

 MX Cross Assembler is a command-line tool for assembling machine code for the MX architecture (or theoratically any architecture).
-This tool takes an assembly source file and a production mapping file in TOML format and generates binary output files for data and instruction segments.
+This tool takes an assembly source file and a production mapping file in JSON format and generates binary output files for data and instruction segments.

 ## Features